You always pay your bills on time and never miss any payments. However, lenders and credit card companies are rejecting you. What is going on?

 Anytime you apply for a loan, the potential lender usually pulls your credit report which appears on your report as an inquiry.
 The impact of a high number of inquiries varies based on the individual’s current credit score and consumer type.
 Someone who has a low credit score and a high number of inquiries will be impacted worse because it is assumed that they’re struggling financially and can’t get money from lenders for a reason.

-Do you know who can pull your credit?
-Learn here.
+Do you know the 7 people who can check your credit?

 Improving Credit Health